lebogan/netblog/README.md

 To update, just run ***install.sh*** in the netblog directory.
 The script pulls a fresh copy from GitHub or BitBucket and since the app is symbolically linked, you're finished.

+**Experimental**
+A systemd service file has been included for automatically controlling the app as a service.
+Edit the file filling in the indicated entries, copy it to `/etc/systemd/system` , reload the systemd daemon, and start/enable the service.
+See `SERVICE.md` for details.

 > ### Installation on Ubuntu
 > The compiled binary will not run on Ubuntu as is.
 It complains about libpcre.so.1
 > not being available.
 It will have to be compiled with Crystal which may or may not